Last Updated on December 6, 2019 by Inspire Malibu

 Over time, the torrent of dopamine rewires the brain, creates tolerance and, as a result, the brain produces less dopamine.

-A person addicted to opioids is then in a cycle of using more and more of the drug not necessarily stay “high,” but to avoid the crushing mental and physical low that occurs without a regular infusion of opioids.
+A person addicted to opioids is then in a cycle of using more and more of the drug, not necessarily staying “high,” but avoiding the crushing mental and physical low that occurs without a regular infusion of opioids.

 Studying Medications for the Opioid-Addicted Brain